temcocontrols/T3000-API/docs/Installing.md

 http://192.168.0.109:3000/graphql
 ```

-If you want to use the API from any device, you make sure that that device is connected to the same network as your API then you can use the API by the URL that you see above.
+As you see you will get multiple urls to use, the first one will work only on the Pi itself and the other/s depend on your local network, You can access the API from any device in the same network as your API Pi, just make sure that your device is connected to the same network as your API.